Bald eagle soaring over a misty Pacific Northwest forest

 When TRT is the right tool

-Persistently low free testosterone with clear symptoms and after optimization of sleep, body composition and stress.
-Done well, with proper monitoring, bioidentical testosterone replacement is safe and life-changing for men who actually need it.
-Done sloppily, it causes problems — which is why monitoring matters.
+Persistently low free testosterone with clear symptoms, after optimization of sleep, body composition, and stress.
+Done well, proper monitoring, quarterly bloodwork, estradiol and hematocrit management, bioidentical testosterone replacement is safe and life-changing for men who genuinely need it.

 When it isn't

-A lot of cases of low energy and low libido in men aren't testosterone problems — they're sleep apnea, depression, chronic stress, alcohol load, body composition or medication side effects.
+Many cases of low energy and low libido in men aren't testosterone problems, they're sleep apnea, depression, chronic stress, alcohol load, body composition, or medication side effects.
 I'd rather find that than write a prescription you don't need.

 Considered.